Crvena zvezda's stars

 Dragoslav Šekularac was born in Štip on November 8, 1937, and with his goals and performances in Zvezda's jersey, he deserved to be in the shortlist for the best player of the Belgrade club of all time.

-No one before and after Šekularac possessed such a great talent for the ball.
-Due to his talent and dedication to football, "Šeki" was simply destined to reach a high class and become an ace of the world format.
-Ambitious and in love with football, he was an incorrigible optimist, and when he first stepped into the junior team of Crvena zvezda, he had the courage to say loudly in front of coach Miša Pavić, who promoted him to the first team at the age of 17: "Today there are only three great footballers on the planet, namely Di Stefano, Puskas and Dragoslav Šekularac".
+No one before and after Šekularac had such a great talent for the ball.
+Due to his talent and devotion to football, "Shaki" was simply destined to reach a high class and become an ace of the world format.
+Ambitious and in love with football, he was an incorrigible optimist, and when he first stepped into the junior team of Crvena zvezda, he had the courage to say loudly in front of coach Miša Pavić, who promoted him to the first team at the age of 17: "Today there are only three great footballers. on the planet, namely Di Stefano, Puskas and Dragoslav Shekularac".

 When Dimitrije Milojević, the popular "Čika Mitke", saw Šekularac in the yard of the Second Male Gymnasium, he immediately sent him to Crvena zvezda.
 He saw extraordinary giftedness in the mischievous man with crooked legs.
 From the start, Šeki brought the fans to ecstasy, because he quickly became a football player of bravado, jokes, spirit and imagination.
 Unique in many ways.